 - Human two-factor authorization is required through audible confirmation to verify deletion requests.
 So if a hacker attempts to delete data – and phone, email, and support systems are compromised – the deletion request won’t be processed without audible approval.

-- Third-party testing by independent security management companies, FRSecure and Core Security, prove that data backed up in AirGap cannot be deleted.
+- Third-party testing by independent security management companies, FRSecure and Core Security, proves that data backed up in AirGap cannot be deleted.

 See how x360Cloud and Chain-Free technology compares to your current Microsoft 365 and Google Workspace Backup.
 It might be time for a change.